Semiparametric Bayesian Difference-in-Differences: Theory for Semiparametric Bayesian Outcome Regression

-We now establish a Bernstein-von Mises Theorem for our nonparametric Bayesian method based on standard Gaussian process priors.
+We now establish a Bernstein-von Mises Theorem for our Bayesian outcome regression method based on Gaussian process priors.
 When it comes to the centering point of the posterior, we consider an asymptotically efficient estimator $\widehat{\tau}$ with the following linear representation:

 where $\widetilde{\tau}_0=\widetilde{\tau}_{\eta_0}$ is the efficient influence function given in \eqref{eif_att}.
 Below, we write $\mathcal{L}_{\Pi}(\sqrt{n}(\tau_\eta-\widehat{\tau})|Z^{(n)})$ for the marginal posterior law of $\sqrt{n}(\tau_\eta-\widehat{\tau})$.